MyHush/hush-smart-chains/README.md

 the halving interval of the original Pirate chain, which the author mined on, but would have lead to all mining rewards being emitted in about 5 years.
 Komodo internally multiplies the interval by 5 to give a ~25 year emission and that is where 3888885 comes from.

+# Adding DPoW

+Hush Smart Chains support Delayed-Proof-of-Work, though the service must be run and data injected into the network.
+DPoW is not needed for private Hush Smart Chainn.
+Public Smart Chains that will have financial value need protection from double spend attacks, so DPoW is highly encouraged.